-I failed to understand this quality in the 1970s when I was first writing about investing internationally.
+I failed to understand this quality in the mid 70s when I was writing about investing internationally.
 I’d lived abroad for nearly a decade, so this idea seemed obvious.
 However, it ran contrary to public thought.

 Twenty years later, most U.S. investors were ready for this idea.
 Today, it is so common that local stockbrokers give free talks on the subject, so we’ve had to adapt.
 Because I understand this quality, I’m able to change, update, and innovate my publications constantly.

 In publishing, marketing is a very important part of success.
 You can have the timeliest, most usable, interesting, easy-to-apply idea in the world.
 But if you cannot sell it, you won’t make money.
 Defining your market and deciding how to sell your idea correctly is an integral part of the product creation.

 I learned this lesson while pioneering the idea of investing abroad.
 As I said, my idea was right … but ahead of its time.
 Because I was out of sync with most American investors, my original selling failed.